dyle71/hcs-crypt/README.md

 may be padded to fitinto an algorithm block size definition.OPTIONS:

       --explain              Explain an algorithm.
-  -h, --hex                  Output has hexadeciaml ASCII character string.
+  -h, --hex                  Output has hexadecimal ASCII character string.
       --list                 List all known algorithms.
       --multiline            Forces multiline output.
   -?, --help                 Give this help list